Back to News

-This article written by Cultural Infusion’s Research and Content Writer, Catherine McCredie, discusses diversity and the importance of inter-cultural unity and understanding.
-The poem ‘Walls’ is explored in the light of the upcoming World Day for Cultural Diversity for Dialogue and Development.
+This article written by Cultural Infusion’s Researcher and Content Writer, Catherine McCredie, discusses diversity and the importance of intercultural unity and understanding.
+The poem ‘Walls’ is explored in the light of the upcoming World Day for Cultural Diversity for Dialogue and Development (also known as Diversity Day).

 Τείχη